deckhouse/deckhouse/.github/pull_request_template.md

 <!---
 Describe why the changes need to be backported into the patch release.

-If it doesn't matter whether the changes will be backported into the patch release or not, specify "Not necessarily".
+If it doesn't matter whether the changes will be backported into the patch release, specify "Not necessarily".

 Delete the section if the PR is for release, and not for the patch release.
 -->